Serving Art Educators

 Mayan Glyphs - from Sandy Jahnle

 Last year I had my 7th graders draw their names in Mayan Glyphs on crumpled brown paper to resemble stone.
-This year I hope to have them actually carve the glyphs into Versa Clay.
+This year I hope to have them actually carve the glyphs into Moist Clay.
 Try finishing the clay with stone fleck spray paint or shoe polish stain.
 (See Ancient Mayan Culture for resources)

 Cascarones - from Maggie White